 Since 2015, Hollywood, Health & Society has been part of the N Square network of innovators committed to raising awareness of the nuclear threat.
 This page is dedicated to the media work that HH&S and our fellow cohort members have done.
-The existential threat of nuclear destruction increased over the past several years (see Doomsday Clock below), with many of the guardrails that were meant to keep us secure—the framework of international nuclear agreements achieved through diplomacy—were largely weakened.
+With the last U.S. administration, many of the guardrails that were meant to keep us secure—the framework of international nuclear agreements achieved through diplomacy—were largely weakened.

 Explore the powerful images at The Atomic Photographers Guild, an international group dedicated to documenting the history and impact of the nuclear age.
 Works include prints by the world’s first two atomic photographers, Berlyn Brixner of Los Alamos and Yoshito Matsushige of Hiroshima.

 Defense experts Tom Collina and Michelle Dover of Ploughshares Fund co-host this engaging conversation on nuclear policy.

 From Fail Safe to Madam Secretary, film and TV have allowed viewers, from the vantage of a comfortable seat, to imagine the worst.

 Is the U.S. under attack?
 In the Nuclear Decisions game, users are tasked with evaluating potential missile launches.